top of page

 I practiced yoga for about ten years before embarking on an 18-month teacher training programme in 2019 to deepen my understanding of yoga, mindfulness and meditation, and how we can integrate these age-old teachings into modern-day living.
 As a teacher, I'm a life-long student and continue to learn through additional trainings, a dedicated, daily practice, and attending my teachers' classes.

 For as long as I can remember, I've been exploring our relationship with the earth and our natural environment.
-After leaving a career as a community project manager for a global social-change organisation, I trained as an accredited Nature and Health Facilitator and for a couple of years, worked with the Wildlife Trust delivering Wellbeing with Nature programmes.
-In 2020, I launched Rise and Wild as a way to bring together my experience facilitating groups, guiding outdoor, nature-based wellbeing interventions, mindfulness, rewilding and creative/craft workshops, wellness walks and yoga classes.
+After leaving a career as a community project manager for a global charity pioneering social change, I trained as a Nature and Health Facilitator and worked with the Wildlife Trusts delivering Wellbeing with Nature programmes for a couple of years.
+In 2020, I launched Rise and Wild to bring together my experience facilitating groups, guiding outdoor, nature-based wellbeing interventions, rewilding and creative workshops, wellness walks, mindfulness and yoga classes.
+I often collaborate with conservation, healthcare and arts organisations and always with people and planet.

 In connection, there is magic and healing and wonder, waiting.